ameyer12/csce5550-ransomware-project/README.md

 2. **Set Up Directory Monitoring Script**

    In the `monitor_script.py`, specify the directory you want to monitor for suspicious activity.
 Modify the directory path in the script if needed.

+3. **Utilizing the Encryption and Decryption Scripts**

+   In `encryption_script.py` and `decryption_script.py`, specify the directory you want to encrypt/decrypt.
+Modify the directory path in the script if needed.

 ---